jcs-elpa/organize-imports-java/README.md

 # organize-imports-java #

 Organize Imports Java is an organize import functionality plugin for editing Java code.
-This plugin mimics eclipses use of the C-S-o Key.
+This plugin mimics Eclipse uses of the C-S-o key.
 And it only uses elisp, making it more portable and light weight.
 <br/><br/>